d0sboots/perfect-tower/manual.md

 `:const`.
 All directives start with colon:

 `:budget_cap <value>` sets the budget cap for the script.
-The special value "max" means to set a very large value, i.e. actions will execute as fast as they can, limited only by upgrades in the HQ.
-0 means the old one-line-per-frame execution style, 1 acts like the old "atomic functions," and higher indicates how many expensive functions can be run before execution moves on to the next script (if any).
+The special value "max" means -1, which the game interprets as limited only by upgrades in the HQ.
+0 means the old one-line-per-frame execution style, 1 acts like the old "atomic functions," and higher indicate a cost budget that is used before execution moves on to the next script (if any).
+Most expensive functions cost 100.

 If this directive is *not* set, then (for compatibility reasons) no budget will be set in the exported script, which means a default of 0 (the old